SantiAndrade91/Programming-Exercise-ioet/README.md

 As stated above, this program is written in `Python` so it is necessary to install Python 3 in your computer to run it.

 You can simply clone this repository or download the files as a `.zip` folder into your machine.
-Then you need to open the console within the local directory and run de following command:
+Then you need to open the console/terminal within the local directory and run de following command:

 `python solution.py`